langfob/bdpg/README.md

 [Creating a personal access token for the command line](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)

-You can store this token in an environment variable called GITHUB\_PAT on your machine for future use without having to hard-code it into functions calls.
-You can then access it in a devtools::install\_github() call's "auth" argument by using devtools::github\_pat() as shown below.
+You can store this token in an environment variable called GITHUB\_PAT on your machine.
+This allows future use of the personal access token without having to hard-code it into functions calls.
+You can then retrieve it in a devtools::install\_github() call's "auth" argument by using devtools::github\_pat() as shown below.

 While the repo is still private, the devtools call looks like: